AMWA-TV/is-14/docs/IS-04 interactions.md

 ]
 ...
 ```

 In example 2, the path segment 'slot2B' is an `<api selector>` identifier as defined in [API Paths](APIs.md#api-paths).

-**Note**: the API version is included in both the 'type', and in the 'href'.
+Note that the API version is included in both the 'type', and in the 'href'.
-As new versions of the Configuration API are published, further control endpoints may be advertised for Devices which support multiple versions simultaneously.
+As new versions of the Configuration API are published, Devices MAY advertise further control endpoints which support multiple versions simultaneously.